genepi/umi-pipeline-nf/README.md

 **Umi-pipeline-nf** creates highly accurate single-molecule consensus sequences for unique molecular identifier (UMI)-tagged amplicon data.
 The pipeline can be run for the whole fastq_pass folder of your nanopore run and, per default, outputs the aligned consensus sequences of each UMI cluster in bam file.
 The optional variant calling creates a vcf file for all variants that are found in the consensus sequences. umi-pipeline-nf is inspired by a snakemake-based analysis pipeline ([ONT UMI analysis pipeline](https://github.com/nanoporetech/pipeline-umi-amplicon); originally developed by [Karst et al, Nat Biotechnol 18:165–169, 2021](https://www.nature.com/articles/s41592-020-01041-y)).
-We transferred the pipeline to [Nextflow](https://www.nextflow.io) and included [additional functionalities](#main-adaptations).
+We implemented the pipeline in [Nextflow](https://www.nextflow.io) and included several optimizations and [additional functionalities](#main-adaptations).

 ## Workflow